CiscoDevNet/terraform-provider-fmc/docs/resources/access_rules.md

 page_title: "fmc_access_rules Resource - terraform-provider-fmc"
 subcategory: "Policies"
 description: |-
-  This is BETA resource and it's behaviour may change in the future releases.
+  This is an early access resource and it's behaviour may change in future releases.
-  This resource manages Access Rules in Access Control Policies in bulks.
+  This resource manages Access Rules in Access Control Policies in bulk.
-  Order of the rules is meant to be preserved within the resource, however NOT between multiple fmc_access_rule resources that create rules within a single category/section.
+  Order of the rules is meant to be preserved within the resource, however not between multiple fmc_access_rules resources that create rules within a single category/section.
   Any change to the rule set will trigger recreation of all the rules.
 This is done to preserve the order of the rules.
 This usually means, that re-created rules will be placed at the end of the policy section/category.
 ---

 # fmc_access_rules (Resource)

-This is BETA resource and it's behaviour may change in the future releases.
+This is an early access resource and it's behaviour may change in future releases.
- This resource manages Access Rules in Access Control Policies in bulks.
+ This resource manages Access Rules in Access Control Policies in bulk.
- Order of the rules is meant to be preserved within the resource, however NOT between multiple `fmc_access_rule` resources that create rules within a single category/section.
+ Order of the rules is meant to be preserved within the resource, however *not* between multiple `fmc_access_rules` resources that create rules within a single category/section.
  Any change to the rule set will trigger recreation of all the rules.
 This is done to preserve the order of the rules.
 This usually means, that re-created rules will be placed at the end of the policy section/category.

 ## Example Usage